 How To Tell Determinate And Indeterminate Tomato Plants Apart

-You can’t tell determinate and indeterminate tomato apart just by looking at the seed or the seedling of the plant, however, apart from their size at full height, once the fruit sets, you can differentiate the two tomato varieties.
+You can’t tell determinate and indeterminate tomatoes apart just by looking at the seed or the tomato seedling.
+However, once the fruit sets, you can differentiate the two tomato varieties.

 Fruit sets at the end of the determinate tomato plant branches.
 While on an indeterminate plant, the fruit sets along the main stem and along the branches.